parsevalbtc/libbitcoin-system-wiki/Integer-Division-Unraveled.md

 * Maintain overflow behavior of native operators.
 * Avoid all unnecessary computation.

-## Analysis
+## Hacks

-The key is in understanding the nature of the native operators.
 Integer division is actually a challenging subject.
 Programming languages implement it in [different ways](https://en.wikipedia.org/wiki/Modulo_operation).
 Python actually [changed the behavior](https://www.python.org/dev/peps/pep-0238/) of `\` and `%` in a minor version release!
 This of course led to additional scrutiny in the original Python equivalence task.

 > We propose to fix this by introducing different operators for different operations: x/y to return a reasonable approximation of the mathematical result of the division ("true division"), x//y to return the floor ("floor division").
 We call the current, mixed meaning of x/y "classic division".

-C++ implements `truncated` integer division.
-Python implements `floored` integer division.
-The other common form (`ceilinged`) is quite useful as well.
-Common hacks for ceilinged division are:
+Common hacks for ceilinged division in c/c++ include:

 ```cpp
 // This overflows and is limited to positive integers.